 Torre del Mangia

-The 102m tall Torre del Mangia was built in 1338 to be exactly the same height as the duomo, symbolising that the church and state had equal power.
+The 102m tall Torre del Mangia was built in 1338 to be exactly the same height as the duomo.
+This was to symbolise that the church and state had equal power.
 The pale marble loggia wasn’t added until 1352, designed as a tribute to Virgin Mary by the survivors of the Black Death.

-To climb the tower you need to go into the town hall to buy tickets, then once you’ve climbed up to the top of the town hall itself to get to the tower, you have to store your bags in lockers.
+To climb the tower you need to go into the town hall to buy tickets.
+Once you’ve climbed up to the top of the town hall itself to get to the tower, you have to store your bags in lockers.
 It’s not clear whether this is for security or because the staircase is so damn narrow!

-Once you get to the top there’s an incredible view over Siena and the surrounding country side, with Tuscan hills rolling off into the distance and the town itself hemmed in by the old city wall.
-The square shape of the loggia means you get a different view from each side, with the most striking being down into the piazza with the duomo nestled amongst the buildings behind.
+Once you get to the top there’s an incredible view over Siena and the surrounding country side.
+You can see the Tuscan hills rolling off into the distance and the town itself hemmed in by the old city wall.
+The square shape of the loggia means you get a different view from each side.
+The most striking being down into the piazza with the duomo nestled amongst the buildings behind.

 Duomo di Siena